dgalifi/eks-from-scratch/README.md

             pathType: Prefix
             backend:
               service:
-                name: alb-service
+                name: alb-app
                 port:
                   number: 8080
 ```

-This will also create a target group for port 8080 linked to the alb-service app
+This will also create a target group for port 8080 linked to the alb-app app

 To check the ingresses run